 Expats should visit a doctor six weeks before leaving for Mexico to ensure that they have received the correct vaccinations and have been provided with anti-malaria medication.
 Areas of Mexico where malaria is a risk include Chiapas, Nayarit, Oaxaca, Sinaloa and certain parts of Chihuahua, Durango and Sonora.
 There is no risk of malaria in the Mexico-United States border areas.

 It is recommended that expats make sure their routine vaccinations are up to date before travelling to Mexico.
-The following vaccinations are required:
+The following vaccinations are recommended: